DOCA SNAP-4 Service Guide

 The script

 run_snap.sh automates SNAP deployment.
 Users must modify the following files to align with their setup.
+The configuration files are in the same format explained in the "adjust the YAML section".
 If different directories are utilized by the user, edits must be made to

 run_snap.sh accordingly: